AlexW00/web-components-ts/readme.md

 Web Components allow you to create custom HTML elements that can be used in your web pages.
 This starter template contains a few basic features:

-- modularity:
+- ⚛️ Modularity:
-  - you can define the HTML, CSS, and TypeScript of your Web Components in separate files
+  - write HTML, CSS, and TypeScript in separate files
-  - using the Model class, the state of your Web Components can be kept separate from the components
+  - Models and ViewModels, keep the state separate from the DOM
-- minimalism:
+- ▫️ Minimalism:
   - no external dependencies, only Vite and vanilla TypeScript
-- powerful:
+- 💪 Powerful:
-  - using the pubSub pattern, you can easily subscribe to events and publish them
+  - pubSub pattern for event handling and communication

-# Docs
+# 📖 Docs

 ## Creating your own components